Deadly Taliban attack in Afghan capital casts shadow on peace deal

-KABUL (Reuters) - A Taliban attack on a housing complex used by international organisations in the Afghan capital, Kabul, late on Monday killed at least 16 people and angered local residents who demanded the heavily fortified compound be moved.
+KABUL (Reuters) - A Taliban attack on a housing complex used by international organisations in the Afghan capital Kabul late on Monday killed at least 16 people and angered local residents who demanded the heavily fortified compound be moved.

 The blast, which shook buildings several kilometres away, happened just as Zalmay Khalilzad, the special U.S. envoy for peace in Afghanistan, was outlining details of a draft accord with the insurgents in a television interview.